-- 19.1 Following an exporter or foreign producer verification the Commission shall make a verification report available to the company in question indicating all information verified.
-Such verification report shall normally be made available before the Commission's preliminary finding. - 19.2 The Commission will place a copy of the non-confidential verification report on the public file prior to its preliminary determination. - 19.3 Parties will receive 7 days to comment on the verification report.
+- 19.1 Following an exporter, foreign producer or foreign government verification the Commission shall make a verification report available to the company or country in question, as the case may be, indicating all information verified.
+In cases where verification took place prior to the Commission's preliminary determination, such verification report shall normally be made available before the Commission's preliminary finding. - 19.2 The Commission will place a copy of the non-confidential verification report on the public file prior to its preliminary determination, if the verification took place prior to the preliminary determination. - 19.3 Parties will receive 7 days to comment on the verification report.
 The Commission may grant an extension upon good cause shown.